 Enable the function of bandwidth storm control for all packets in transmission.

-Rate:
+Storm Rate:

 Set up the limit of bandwidth for storm type you choose.
-Valid value of the storm rate ranges:
+Valid value of the storm rate ranges from 1-100 with the minimum unit of 1.
+And only integer is acceptable.
+Default is 100.